CodingNomads/flask-webdev/content/s09_database_management_using_flask_sqlalchemy/s09_p04_interacting_with_our_models.md

     # ...
 ```

-Fantastic, now you can do some epic sorting:
+Fantastic, now you can do some epic sorting.
+The `'dynamic'` argument means that SQLAlchemy won't automatically execute the query when you reference the `user` attribute directly:

 ```python
 >>> user_role.users.order_by(User.username).all()